Get Tech Tips

 Didn’t we just close the upstream manual gas cock?
 Yes, we did, but we need to reopen it for this step.
 Now is also the time to re-energize the SSOV.

-4. Test with soap bubbles to assure that there is no leak at the test tap.
+4. Test with soap bubbles to ensure that there is no leak at the test tap.